 Unfortunately, I am not talking about an artifact for the city of Troy, nor is it a memory memorabilia from a movie about Helen of Troy; this is a story about an amateur antique collector and an antique piece that almost destroyed his collection.
 A number of years ago, during the beginning of my interest in collecting antiques, I went to a small town that was holding a night market selling an assortment of things.
 I was able to purchase some things, one of them was a wooden carving I got straight from the delivery truck of one of the merchants, still dusty and unapprised I was able to get it cheap, or so I though.

 Months passed and most of the items I bought that time were left inside a storage unit, waiting to be sorted out.
 Finally having free time I was able to visit the storage unit to start sorting out the pieces I was able to purchase throughout the months, only to discover that one of the pieces I bought had termites in it and spread it through the collection.
-I was able to contact the best Pest Control Company Wilson through the help of a friend and got everything treated, but a good portion was damaged beyond repair already.
+To avoid pests you one thing that you can do is clean your carpets at least every week.

 I had learned my lesson, each time I am interested in purchasing a piece I would thoroughly check it and not leave anything to chance.
 I now sort and catalog everything in a weekly basis to make sure that what happened can no longer happen again.
 Getting rid of pests is easy when you know who to call.